ALib C++ Library

 Class Exception is used within ALib as the one and only type thrown with C++ keyword throw.

 Different paradigms or "design pattern" exists for the C++ language, proposing how to implement exception handling.
 There is a lot of discussion about this going on in the community and different paradigms have different advantages.
 For example, one alternative is to throw one exception object and while the stack is unwinded, this original exception gets replaced (by intermediate exception handlers) with a more meaningful one.
 This replacement object might be derived from the original one or belong to a different exception hierarchy.
-For example, if a resource string can not be loaded, a type of "resource exception" may be thrown.
-Then, the caller of this method has different information, for example that it can not access a server (because the server name was meant to be read from the resource) and now replaces the resource-related throwable with a server-access-related one.
+For example, if a resource string cannot be loaded, a type of "resource exception" may be thrown.
+Then, the caller of this method has different information, for example that it cannot access a server (because the server name was meant to be read from the resource) and now replaces the resource-related throwable with a server-access-related one.

 ALib adheres to a different pattern and class Exception supports, respectively implements this.
 An exception once thrown is never replaced.
 Instead, while unwinding the stack new "entries" are added to the exception.
 The entries are of type Message, introduced in the first chapter of this manual.